 - Candle or battery powered light of your choice to put inside the pumpkin

 First, cut out the top and back of the pumpkin.
 I found this cut on Pinterest.
-It provides easy access to clean out the inside of the pumpkin.
+It provides easy access to clean and light the pumpkin.

 Instruct your child on how to use the drill safely, then supervise their work at all times.